trailer driving down interstate bg

 What can happen if you don't file IFTA or file incorrectly?

 The harshest of these is the suspension of your IFTA license, which can occur if you fail to submit your report each quarter.
-This type of penalty can impact your business multiple ways, including penalties, accrued interest fees, paying to get re-instated and any potential impact on your business reputation.
+This type of penalty can impact your business in multiple ways, including penalties, accrued interest fees, paying to get re-instated and any potential impact on your business reputation.

 The penalties aren’t as harsh if you file late but they can still be impactful.
 Most states have a flat rate penalty of either $50 or 10 percent of the taxes due, depending on which is greater.
 Within the lower 48 states, the only exception is Nevada, which offers a harsher penalty of $50 and 10 percent of the taxes due.
 Any late payments for these penalties are also subject to accruing interest fees that may vary by state.